mdda/mdda.github.io/_posts/AI/2018-07-07-qwiklab-instructions.md

    <div style="margin-top:1em"></div>
    *  The account created is too small for the data
    *  So we need to create a Storage Bucket for it
-   *  But that requires us to pick a region / zone
+   *  And that requires us to pick a region / zone
    <div style="margin-top:1em"></div>
    *  After that, we can link the Shell to the bucket
    *  So we can copy data into the bucket
-   *  And then you can launch the DataLab itelf (new port &amp; tab)
+   *  And then we can launch the DataLab itelf (new port &amp; tab)
 <div style="margin-top:1em"></div>
 *  Run the DataLab to see Machine Learning via Google Cloud
    *  There's a lot of detail in this part